-With the introduction of RPA platforms, a new focus area has been introduced to the field, non-invasive automations, which results in lower cost of implementation and faster lead times.
-And still delivers some serious savings to the business, in a robust manner.
+With the introduction of RPA platforms, a new focus area has been introduced to the field of non-invasive automations, which results in lower implementation cost and faster lead time.
+RPA delivers some serious savings to the business, in a robust manner.

-These non-invasive automations are more business focussed, operations dependent, do not have a huge IT capex investment and usually fall under the operations budgets and savings in most organisations.
-The impact on revenues would also be on BPS partners managing outsourced work, primarily these automation offerings are led and delivered by BPS organizations themselves.
+These non-invasive automations are more business focussed, operations dependent, and do not have a huge IT capex investment.
+These investments usually fall under the operations budgets and savings in most organisations.
+The impact on revenues would also be on BPS partners managing outsourced work; primarily these automation offerings are led and delivered by BPS organizations themselves.
 The automation projects and their approach, are evolving.
 Automation projects are under the purview of BPS organisations and not under core IT organisations.
 There is a definitive need for business transition team to play an important role.

 With Hexaware’s DMS (Digital Managed Services) and DMS Lite Go-To-Market offerings, the Transition team is already playing a key supporting role, in successful execution of projects.
 While the DMS offering has a business transition component in it, which is a known area for business transition team, the automation aspect of it, along with DMS Lite which is a pure automation offering, is where the role has evolved.

-The DMS and DMS Lite offerings have been managed/supported by the business transition team successfully for one of the large banking client.
-Hexaware Transition team played a major role in the business transition and program management for the automation project.
+Now let’s see with an example, as to how our DMS and DMS lite offerings have been managed/supported by our business transition team.
+For a large banking client, Hexaware Transition team played a major role in business transition and program management, for the automation project.

 As a part of the project, listed down are a few areas, which have been supported by the Business Transition team: